NeoGeographyToolkit/StereoPipeline/docs/tools/sat_sim.rst

-One should also note that the effect of a yaw perturbation by a given amount is much less than the effect of the same amount of roll or pitch perturbation, because for the latter two the effect is magnified by distance from the camera center to the datum, unlike for yaw.
+One should also note that the effect of a yaw perturbation by a given amount is much less than the effect of the same amount of roll or pitch perturbation, because for the latter two the effect is magnified by the distance from the camera center to the datum, unlike for yaw.

 The height above datum for the starting and ending points of the orbital segment